larrylehan/larrylehan.github.io/_pages/about.md

 Jan 5, 2025. **[Acceptance]** [Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects](https://arxiv.org/abs/2112.09313) has been accepted at *Journal of the American Statistical Association*.

-Dec 17, 2024. **[New preprint]** [On the role of surrogates in conformal inference of individual causal effects](https://arxiv.org/pdf/2412.12365) is available on Arxiv.
+Dec 17, 2024. **[New preprint]** [On the Role of Surrogates in Conformal Inference of Individual Causal Effects](https://arxiv.org/pdf/2412.12365) is available on Arxiv.

 Dec 17, 2024. **[Invited talk at ICSDS]** Nice, France.

-Nov 27, 2024. **[New preprint]** [Bounding causal effects with an unknown mixture of informative and non-informative censoring](https://arxiv.org/pdf/2411.16902) is available on Arxiv.
+Nov 27, 2024. **[New preprint]** [Bounding Causal Effects with an Unknown Mixture of Informative and Non-informative Censoring](https://arxiv.org/pdf/2411.16902) is available on Arxiv.

 Nov 26, 2024. **[Publication]** [Truncated, Not Forgotten — Handling Left Truncation in Time-to-Event Studies](https://evidence.nejm.org/doi/full/10.1056/EVIDe2400384) is published in *NEJM Evidence*.